GroupNumber-21/Group21/use-cases/use-case-18.md

-USE CASE:
+# USE CASE: 18: Produce a population report that has all the countries in the world in descending order

-CHARACTERISTIC INFORMATION
+## CHARACTERISTIC INFORMATION

-Goal in Context
+### Goal in Context

-a longer statement of the goal, if needed
+*As an Employee, I want to produce a report that has all the countries in the world organised by largest population to smallest so that I can support my organisation in population information.*

-Scope
+### Scope

-what system is considered black-box under design
+*Organisation.*

-Level
+### Level

-one of: Summary, Primary task, subfunction Preconditions what we expect is already the state of the world Success End Condition the state of the world upon successful completion Failed End Condition the state of the world if goal abandoned
+*Primary task.*

+### Preconditions

+*We expect that the current database contains all the information needed to execute the queries.*

+### Success End Condition

+*A table of data correlating to the query will be displayed.*

+### Failed End Condition

+*Pre-determined error message will be displayed to the user.*

-Primary Actor
+### Primary Actor

-a role name for the primary actor, or description Trigger the action upon the system that starts the use case, may be a time event MAIN SUCCESS SCENARIO put here the steps of the scenario from trigger to goal delivery, and any cleanup after action description
+*Employee/User*

+### Trigger

+*The Employee/User requests a specific report*

+## MAIN SUCCESS SCENARIO

+1. The organisation requests specific information to be produced as a report.
+2. The employee/user queries the database for the data.
+3. The system returns the correct information needed.
+4. The report is produced as required.

-EXTENSIONS
+## EXTENSIONS

-put here the extensions, one at a time, each referring to the step of the main scenario
-Condition: action of sub use case
+*None*

-SUB-VARIATIONS
+## SUB-VARIATIONS

-*put here the sub-variations that will cause eventual branching in the scenario list of sub-variations
+*None*

-SCHEDULE
+## SCHEDULE

-DUE DATE: date or release of deployment any other schedule/staffing information you need
+**DUE DATE**: *Release 1.0*